Buddhism and Global Ecology

 Religion

-From food practices, fossil fuels and consumer choices, to farming and gardening methods, to decisions about building houses, powerplants, businesses, dams, and roads, the intersections of human activity and the non-human world are all around us.
+From food practices, fossil fuels, and consumer choices to farming and gardening methods, to decisions about building houses, power plants, businesses, dams, and roads, the intersections of human activity and the nonhuman world are all around us.
 Our class will look at a range of perspectives on the intersections of Buddhism, environmental flourishing, and global ecologies.
-The inter-related crises of the pandemic, racial and economic violence, and ecological emergency challenge us to deepen our understandings and search for new solutions.
+The interrelated crises of the pandemic, racial and economic violence, and ecological emergency challenge us to deepen our understandings and search for new solutions.

 Our class will start with an introduction to Buddhism and basic Buddhist ideas.
 Then we will go on to explore socially engaged Buddhist movements focused on ecological protection and environmental issues, including biodiversity, planetary ecosystems, and climate change.
 We will examine the contested balance of power between religious authorities, communities, individuals, and national and local governments.
-We will explore ideas about nature, human and other beings, power, religion and science.
+We will explore ideas about nature, human and other beings, power, religion, and science.

-This semester, our class will have a special focus on Buddhism in Tibet and the Himalayan region with objects from the Gateway to Himalayan Art exhibition from the Rubin Museum of Art in New York City.
+This semester, our class will have a special focus on Buddhism in Tibet and the Himalayan region with objects from the Gateway to Himalayan Art exhibition from the Rubin Museum of Himalayan Art in New York City.
 We will make multiple visits to the galleries and students will work with the art throughout the semester.

 Tibetan Vajrayana Buddhism is a form of Mahayana Buddhism.